 If you keep a sufficiently positive and win-win demeanor as you do this, you will eventually influence change.

-We can either be drawn by the threat-avoidance side of us to resist change, or we can be drawn by the exploitative side of us to the exciting prospect of innovating change.
+We can either be drawn by the threat-avoidance side of us to resist change, or the exploitative side of us can draw us to the exciting prospect of innovating change.

 How Are You Leading Your Change Culture?